School profile Verified 2 June 2026

 Girls living in catchment by straight-line distance

-Remaining qualified catchment applicants are ranked by straight-line distance from home to the school.
+Remaining qualified catchment applicants are ranked by straight-line distance from home to the nearest open school gate.

 Exam and test format